System Administration is all about maintenance, so it is only fair that we discuss how to correctly maintain an OpenLDAP deployment.

 Backup strategies largely depend on the amount of change in the database and how much of that change an administrator might be willing to lose in a catastrophic failure.
 There are two basic methods that can be used:

-1. Backup the Berkeley database itself and periodically back up the transaction log files:
+1. Backup the LMDB database itself

 2. Periodically run slapcat and back up the LDIF file:

 Slapcat can be run while slapd is active.
 However, one runs the risk of an inconsistent database- not from the point of slapd, but from the point of the applications using LDAP.
 For example, if a provisioning application performed tasks that consisted of several LDAP operations, and the slapcat took place concurrently with those operations, then there might be inconsistencies in the LDAP database from the point of view of that provisioning application and applications that depended on it.
 One must, therefore, be convinced something like that won't happen.
 One way to do that would be to put the database in read-only mode while performing the slapcat.
 The other disadvantage of this approach is that the generated LDIF files can be rather large and the accumulation of the day's backups could add up to a substantial amount of space.

 You can use slapcat(8) to generate an LDIF file for each of your slapd(8) back-mdb databases.